Unexplained gunfire rattles Tarrant County neighborhood

 No injuries were reported and no other homes were damaged, according to the sheriff's office.

-The Wubennas said responding deputies initially told them that perhaps someone road hunting spotted a deer and took a shot, but the Wubbenas say they have not found any bullet holes in the fence that separates their property from Silver Creek Road.
+The Wubennas said responding deputies initially told them that perhaps someone road hunting spotted a deer and took a shot, but the Wubbenas said they had not found any bullet holes in the fence that separates their property from Silver Creek Road.

-The couple said they are accustomed to country living and the occasional sound of gunshots, but this was much louder and fear it came from much closer.
+The couple said they are accustomed to country living and the occasional sound of gunshots, but this was much louder, and they feared it came from much closer.

 “That’s the scariest part.
 Someone on our property with a weapon just randomly shooting at houses,” said Chad Wubenna.